snjsomnath/epsm/CHART_NORMALIZATION_LAYOUT_UPDATE.md

-# Chart Normalization and Layout Update
+# Chart and Table Normalization Update

 ## Overview
-Updated the ResultsTab charts to normalize all energy values per square meter (kWh/m²) and placed the two charts side by side in a responsive grid layout to save vertical space.
+Updated the ResultsTab to normalize all energy values per square meter (kWh/m²) across charts and tables, and placed the two charts side by side in a responsive grid layout to save vertical space.

 ## Changes Made